Object: Portrait of Herbert James Freeman with Marguerita Freeman and baby Zena

 Herbert James Freeman, service number 48013

-This studio portrait shows World War One soldier Herbert James Freeman, service number 48013, with his wife Marguerita and baby Zena.
+This portrait shows Rifleman Herbert James Freeman with his wife Marguerita and baby Zena, who was born on 23 January 1917.
 The family lived in Featherston where Herbert worked as a painter.

-Herbert attested for service on 18 December 1916 but was granted leave for four months on the grounds of 'hardship' and due to the fact that his wife was 'a very delicate woman', she was probably pregnant at this time.
+Called up in the first ballot, Herbert attested for service on 18 December 1916 but was granted leave for four months on the grounds of 'hardship' and due to the fact that his wife was 'a very delicate woman' - she was probably pregnant at this time.

-Herbert was based in New Zealand and trained at Trentham between March 1917 and 31 July 1918.
-He embarked for London on the Tofua, 1 August 1918 in the New Zealand Rifle Brigade, 42nd Reinforcements, D Company.
+Herbert trained at Trentham Camp between March 1917 and 31 July 1918.
+He embarked for England on the 'Tofua' on 1 August 1918 as a member of 'D' Company, 42nd Reinforcements.
 He was based at Sling Camp in England for a short time at the end of the war, then returned to New Zealand on the Briton in June 1919.

-Marguerite and Herbert had one other child during the war, Rita Haydon Freeman who was born on the 22.4.1918 a few months prior to Herbert's departure for London.
+Marguerite and Herbert had one other child during the war, Rita Haydon Freeman who was born on 22 April 1918, a few months prior to Herbert's embarkation.

 Find additional information about this object at these sites